-Over the years there have been many different customs regarding wedding gifts.
+Silverware for a wedding gift may sound old-fashioned, but that couldn’t be further from the truth.
+Throughout time, the traditions around weddings and marriage have grown and changed – particularly the customs of gift-giving.
 The bride’s dowry/price was paid to her family through land, animals and other forms of historical wealth; the wedding itself would be considered exclusively as an occasion to celebrate and gifts would not be given.
 From the Renaissance period, ornate marriage chests were gifted, an item intended to contain any items that the bride wished to take into her groom’s household.
-This led to the development of the hope chest, which was used by a single lady who collected things she may need in her future married life.
+This led to the development of the hope chest, which was used by a single lady who collected things she may need in her future married life Let’s find out how this progressed into being silverware for a wedding gift.

-Nowadays a couple is more likely to already live together, making the gift of household appliances and linens less advisable.
+Today, couples usually live together before getting married, making the gift of household appliances and linens less advisable.
 No longer is the wedding gift aimed towards only the woman; the couple put forward combined requests.
 Many make the alternative choice to ask for the money to use towards their honeymoon or even for any generosities to be given to charity.
-The gift of silver however is still quite common, as pieces can be treasured and used during special celebrations.
+Silverware for a wedding gift, however, is still quite common, as pieces can be treasured and used during special celebrations.
 Here are some items which we have found to be popular wedding gifts:

 Canteens of Cutlery

 Most households will have standard stainless steel cutlery, however, when the occasion requires, a fine silver service will enhance the dining table.
 The room itself can further benefit from the fine piece of furniture in which the service may be stored.

 A candlelit dinner is an iconic symbol of romance; what better way to mark the most romantic occasion in a couple’s life than provide them with a light for their table?
 There are many sizes, styles and forms that would suit tables, sideboards and mantelpieces– silver candlesticks are a classic wedding gift and they can suit all households.
 Today, candlesticks are used within household décor and you can find a range of styles to accompany any room.